m-a-martin/m-a-martin.github.io/_pages/about.md

 # News
 ## 2024
-- My work on the within- and between-host dynamics of influenza A virus defective viral genomes is now out in Virus Evolution \[PDF\].
+- My work on the within- and between-host dynamics of influenza A virus defective viral genomes is now out in (Virus Evolution)[https://doi.org/10.1093/ve/veae042] (\[PDF\])[https://m-a-martin.github.com/files/influenza_dvgs.pdf].
 This work was (mostly) compmleted during my doctoral research in [Dr. Katia Koelle](https://scholarblogs.emory.edu/koellelab/)'s group.
 - I finally found the motivation to make a professional website.
 Thakn you [Clif McKee](https://clifmckee.github.io) for the nudge.